ImranT15/ansible_tutorial/README.md

-# ansible_tutoria
+# ansible_tutorial
-This 1 is my awesome Ansible respository!
+This is my awesome Ansible respository!